lilika67/MLOP_summative/README.md

 4. **Retraining Trigger** - Users can upload new data and trigger model retraining.

 ## Project Structure
+This repository contains the backend application for EzanAi built with python and FastApi.
 ```
 Project_name/
 │── README.md